hashicorp/go-tfe/.github/pull_request_template.md

 -->

+## Output from tests
-## Output from tests (This may require access to a TFE instance, and may be ignored if you have no environment to test against.)
+Including output from tests may require access to a TFE instance.
+Ignore this section if you have no environment to test against.

 <!--
 _Please run the tests locally for any files you changes and include the output here._